rodabhari/LabJournal/README.md

 You now have a personal copy of this repository on your account, which serves html files (aka Github pages) as a website.

 ## Inviting collaborators:
-Navigate to 'Settings'; click on 'Collaborators', and invite the lectures of your course (e.g. JochemTolsma, bhofstra, robfranken, AMMulders).
+Navigate to 'Settings'; click on 'Collaborators', and invite the lectures of your course (e.g. JochemTolsma, bhofstra, robfranken, ammulders).
 After acceptance, the lecturers have access to you repository and can make contributions.

 ## Clone the repository:
 1. Using GitHub desktop, clone the forked lab journal repository to your local path;